seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-7-Closed-Beta.md

 ### Beta Status: First Real Users

-I have onboarded three early industrial partners (a small manufacturing plant, a warehouse operator, and a pilot facility).
+I have onboarded three early industrial partners — a small manufacturing plant, a warehouse operator, and a pilot facility.
 EdgeMind is now running in live environments with actual IoT hardware.

 ---